View Dynamic Objects

 - enabled status;

-- the scope of object transmission (Private to the local station only,
+- the scope of object transmission (Private on the local station only,

-on the Local RF network only, or Global authorized to the APRS-IS network);
+on the Local RF network only, or Global authorized to be forwarded to

 - play/pause button (to quickly stop or resume motion of the object);